BritGrad 2026 Terms & Conditions

 -

-Workplace pranks which are lewd in nature or reciting lewd jokes, or sharing sexual anecdotes
+Conference pranks which are lewd in nature

 -